emhill/151-S15/src/morea/home.md

 morea_type: home
 ---

-## Welcome to Introduction to  Computers and Computing
+## Welcome to Object Oriented Programming in Java

-**Essential Question:** How can we automatically solve problems using computers?
+**Essential Question:** How do we design, write, and test large computer programs?

-By the end of the course, you should be able to implement solutions to solve basic computational problems, including manipulating images, gaining insight from large data sets, and analyzing social networks.
-You will learn Python, a popular and easy-to-use general-purpose programming language, and use it to implement your algorithms.
-You will learn to navigate your computer and execute pro- grams using the UNIX command-line interface.
+By the end of this course, students should be able to: (1) decompose problems into actions and objects, (2) apply advanced programming constructs such as recursion and collections to implement solutions, (3) use inheritance to facilitate localized changes, (4) design & implement an event-driven application with a graphical user interface, and (5) take advantage of automated development tools.